jrs-innovation-center/art-mysql-exam/README.md

 ## Objectives

-- Ability to create a data access layer or DAL that supports communication with mysql.
+- Create a MySQL data access layer or DAL.
-- Effective use of environment variables to:
+- Effective use of environment variables:
   - Determine which "DAL" (CouchDB or MySQL) the api "talks" to.
-  - Hold the values related to connecting to mysql, such as, ip address, database name, user name and password.
+  - Hold the values related to connecting to mysql.
-- Ability to create a MySQL database including tables, views, data, and foreign key relationships.
+- Create a MySQL database and tables using MySQL workbench.
-- Ability to create SELECT, INSERT, UPDATE, and DELETE queries.
+- Utilize data manipulation language statements such as SELECT, INSERT, UPDATE, and DELETE queries.
-- Ability to aggregate row data using a SELECT statement with COUNT(), MIN(), MAX(), AVG(), and GROUP BY.
+- Perform row aggregation using COUNT(), MIN(), MAX(), AVG(), and GROUP BY.
-- Ability to a sql script file to create the database, tables, views, foreign keys and data.
+- Utilize data definition language statements in the form of a sql script file to create the database, tables, views, foreign keys and data.
 - Provide developer documentation to minimize on-boarding friction including instructions on loading a mysql database setup script.

 ## Getting Started